thesadru/disnake/docs/ext/commands/commands.rst

         await ctx.send(what)

-The ``what`` parameter would either take a :class:`disnake.TextChannel` converter or a :class:`disnake.Member` converter.
+The ``what`` parameter wold either take a :class:`disnake.TextChannel` converter or a :class:`disnake.Member` converter.
-The way this works is through a left-to-right order.
+The way this works is throgh a left-to-right order.
 It first attempts to convert the input to a :class:`disnake.TextChannel`, and if it fails it tries to convert it to a :class:`disnake.Member`.
 If all converters fail, then a special error is raised, :exc:`~ext.commands.BadUnionArgument`.